 - Andrew Forrest, Chairman, Fortescue Metals Group and Founder, Walk Free

-- Gershon Nimbalker, Advocacy Manager, Baptist World Aid.
-The event will be moderated by business and human rights expert
+- Gershon Nimbalker, Advocacy Manager, Baptist World Aid

 - Ben Walker, Head of Sustainable Development, ANZ Bank

-- Vanessa Zimmerman, Chair, GCNA Human Rights Leadership Group
+- Vanessa Zimmerman, Director, GCNA and Chair, GCNA Human Rights Leadership Group (Facilitator)

 The forum will explore: